jessepav/lacygoill-wiki-backup/bug/vim.md

 ## ?

 The help says that curly braces names cannot be used in Vim9.
-But what's the equivalent if we're refactoring a legacy script, The closest thing I can  think of, is to use a dictionary:
+But what's the equivalent if we're refactoring a legacy script?
+The closest thing I can  think of, is to use a dictionary:
 ```vim
 vim9script